betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_originalarticles.md

  * Blogs *usually* have deck images and no deck text.
  * Short articles *usually* have deck text.
  * For guidance on the deck text, please see [common layout section](bssw_styling_common.html) of the guide.
- * Having deck text and a deck image in an original article are mutually exclusive
+ * Having deck text and a deck image in an original article are mutually exclusive.
       * A way to approximate having both is to have the deck image and then put the deck as your first (short) paragraph after the image and italicize it.
  * Please note that many times in the BSSw.io literature the deck image is also called as hero image.
  * Images for content are stored in a different repository (and not the main repo).
 To reference the images in the article, we upload them [bssw.io images directory](https://github.com/betterscientificsoftware/images) and then reference them from the article.